How to make a pyramid.

 The next thing to do is to mark out the panes of glass that form the pyramid.
 I know that there are eighteen small panes of glass along the base on each side of the Louvre pyramid and as it is an equilateral triangle there are also eighteen panes of glass running up each side of the building.
 Together they form three full diamond-shaped panes.
 Each pane contains thirty-six smaller panes of glass.
 There are three half diamond shaped panes along the pyramid base each containing eighteen smaller panes of glass.
 In total they form one side of the pyramid.

 With this in mind, I will need to mark out all three sides of each triangle into eighteen sections, each being 1cm apart.
 This is why I made my pyramid 18cms x 18cms.

 To do this I will use a sharp HB pencil.
 Once this is done I can also use my sharp HB pencil to begin joining the marks together making sure that I start at the base and join each matching mark up the sides of the triangle together to form small diamond-shaped panes. see Fig 3 and Fig 4 below.

 With that complete, you will next have to mark out the door.
-To do this choose the side that you want your door to go on.
+To do this choose the side that you want the door to go on.
 Using the middle half large diamond pane, count up two diamonds on each side and draw a line between the two points.
 With this done lightly rub out the existing smaller diamonds and then draw four vertical lines from the base up to the centre of each smaller diamond. to form the separate door panels, See Fig 4 above.